godotengine/godot-website/collections/_article/godot-foundation-update-sep-2024.md

 the project.

 ### Trademark Policy
 We registered the Godot trademark and the Godot logo trademark while still a member project of the SFC.
-Last year the SFC granted the Godot Foundation ownership over the trademarks.
-Now we need to have a public policy that says how and when others can use the trademarks in order to protect them.
+Last year, the SFC granted the Godot Foundation ownership over the trademarks.
+Now we need to have a public policy that says how and when others can use the trademarks to protect them.

 We are working with our lawyers to craft a policy that is fair to existing users, as permissive as possible, and still able to protect our trademark.